tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 1. The **Touchpad** is not perfect - you *might* encounter occasional hangs and possibly erratic movements because **a)** it's a weak piece of hardware to begin with (even under Windows), and **b)** the VoodooI2C driver for macOS is still work in progress.
 With VoodooI2C v.2.0.3 (used for now for stability and reliability), certain minor functions don't work: Fn+F9 (Touchpad off/on) and some touchpad gestures like pinch zoom.
 For more info see [TOUCHPAD » consolidated links to related issues](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/48).
 2. Apple **Safe Sleep** ("***Hibernate***") doesn't work and has been disabled.
 In any case, additionally apply "*post macOS Installations/set hibernatemode to 0*"
 3. **Battery life** isn't great to begin with, not even in Windows.
 On some VivoBooks it seems to be even worse in macOS.
 A S510UQ user ([Quhuy0410](https://www.tonymacx86.com/members/quhuy0410.2255980/)) claims longer battery life with model MacBookAir8,2 chosen in the SMBIOS section.
 Feel free to experiment.
 Mind that CPUFriendDataProvider.kext ***must*** match your chosen model.
 For that sake, navigate to "*post macOS Installations/[Optional]/change CPU Performance*".
-4. **Sound quality** isn't great because the speakers are medocre in general, and are in the bottom of the case.
-For tips on better sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"
+4. **Sound quality** isn't great because the speakers are mediocre in general, and to make things even worse were placed into the bottom of the case.
+For tips to improve ther sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"

 # Tools to use
 * Your favorite hackintosh USB installer maker (e.g. [UniBeast](https://www.unibeast.com/))
 * [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/)
 * Hackintool ([Forum thread](https://www.insanelymac.com/forum/topic/335018-hackintool-v286/) | [Direct download always latest version](http://headsoft.com.au/download/mac/Hackintool.zip))
 * Kext Updater ([Download](https://bitbucket.org/profdrluigi/kextupdater/downloads/) | [Main forum thread](https://www.hackintosh-forum.de/forum/thread/32621-kext-updater-neue-version-3-x/) {German})
-* somewhat outdated but still seems to be working fine even in Catalina: [KCPM Utility Pro](https://www.firewolf.science/tag/kcpm-utility-pro/) (2017-06-22 - use with caution!)
+* somewhat outdated but still seems to be working fine even in Catalina: [KCPM Utility Pro](https://www.firewolf.science/tag/kcpm-utility-pro/) (2017-06-22, therefore use with caution!)

 # Steps to install macOS